gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 is one of those times.
 Mama Roo put her arms around Sindy and Maddy and squeezed them so tight that Maddy could barely breathe.
-She didn't care---she could breathe later.
+She didn't care—she could breathe later.
 Just then the familiar warm smell of her mother's fur was all she needed.